vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/Components/Workflows.md

 #### Supported Parameters

-- `target` - The name of the next in line item.
-Same as `@Item`.
+- `target` - The name of the target to that user interaction workflow item is connected to.
+You can specify another user interaction workflow item as a target, thus chaining multiple user interaction components.

 In order to bind inputs and outputs, you do it with the `@In` and `@Out` decorators.
-This is the same way we do it for other items.

 #### Inputs